CURBSIDE LEAF COLLECTION WILL BEGIN BY ZONE ON OCTOBER 14, 2013

 Each year, the Department of Public Works picks up fallen leaves during the autumn season.
 But now is the time to consider "going green" with leaf disposal.
 Using a mulching mower or composting your leaves instead of having them hauled away will save both truck fuel, the air quality, and landfill space.
 There is nothing better than using composted leaves for mulching in your garden areas.
 Check the internet for more information for mulching and composting ideas.

 But if you choose to participate in the curbside leaf collection program , here's want you need to know.
-Curbside leaf pickup is provided once EVERY OTHER WEEK.
-That is three scheduled pickups for each resident.
+Curbside leaf pickup has two scheduled pickups for each resident, one in October and one in November.
 Each year the Fall Palatine News Letter will be delivered before leaf collection starts.
 In the newsletter is a map and schedule to help determine which pick-up section your home is in.
 Or you can check the "Leaf Collection Look Up Map" here on line.

 Leaf Collection Guidelines